Bedsores towards the end of life

 • The best way to prevent bedsores is to change position.
 Your doctor or nurse may suggest you change position every few hours and show you how to do this.
 If you are not able to move yourself, you will need help from your family, carers or healthcare team.

-• Your doctor or nurse can arrange special equipment to help, such as pressure cushions.
+• Your doctor or nurse can arrange special equipment to help, such as pressure cushions for your chair and a mattress for your bed.

 • If your skin is wet or inflamed, the nurse may give you a cream which can help prevent bedsores.